Riemann-Hilbert correspondence for Alexander complexes: Abstract

 \section{Abstract}

-We establish a Riemann-Hilbert correspondence for Alexander complexes (also known as Sabbah specialization complexes) by using relative holonomic $\shD$-modules in an equivariant way, which particularly gives a ``global" approach to the correspondence for Deligne's nearby cycles.
+We establish an explicit relative Riemann-Hilbert correspondence for Alexander complexes (also known as Sabbah specialization complexes) by using relative regular holonomic $\shD$-modules in an equivariant way, generalizing a classical result of Kashiwara and Malgrange for Deligne's nearby cycles.
 Using the correspondence and zero loci of Bernstein-Sato ideals , we obtain a formula for the relative support of the Alexander complexes.